 An alternative to doing all this is to wrap cling foil all around the bottle, but I don’t personally like to do so because I could never get a tight enough wrap which then creates the same problem I just mentioned having to deal with.

 Dusting flour on your bottle prevents sticking.
-You can use a wine bottle to roll out large and even thick surfaces, crush biscuits, and pretty much anything else you would do with a rolling pin.
+You can use a wine bottle to roll out large and even thick surfaces, crush biscuits, and do pretty much anything else you would do with a rolling pin.

 Best to use for: Heavy-duty rolling and crushing

-A wine bottle is cool and all but what if you’re just a super responsible individual who has a no wine (fun) policy?
+A wine bottle is cool and all but what if you’re just a super responsible individual who has a no-wine (fun) policy?
 Well, this one is for you.

 Thermos comes in all different shapes and forms.
 Here I am talking exclusively about them long cylindrical thermos.
 Just like some of the popular rolling pins on the market, you can find thermos made of stainless steel which makes them naturally cool, smooth, and nearly nonstick.